neura-sx/graphene-book/test/BSIP.md

 * To enable percentage-based transfer fees, the issuer will be obliged to keep an open ask order on the BTS:BAX market and thus allow anybody to buy BAX at e.g. 120% of CER.
 As a result, if CER is out of sync with the market rate by more than 20%, the issuer will incur a significant loss.
 * If the issuer is not willing to comply with the above requirement, the default flat transfer fee structure will be applied.

 Please note that this additional abuse prevention mechanism will not be implemented with this worker proposal.
-If there will be a need for it in the future, we will consider it as a separate worker proposal.
+If there is a need for it in the future, we will consider it as a separate worker proposal.

 #### This is an opt-in feature